Skip to main content

 1. Low-Code / No-Code Revolution

 Why It Matters: This trend emerged to reduce the dependence on devs.
-With tools like FlutterFlow and Bubble, even non-technical founders can build working MVPs in weeks, not months.
+With tools like FlutterFlow development and Bubble, even non-technical founders can build working MVPs in weeks, not months.

 Use it for: Internal tools, landing pages, admin dashboards, and early product mockups.